nelsonjchen/gargantuan-takeout-rocket/README.md

-NOTE: There is currently a massive blocker of some kind on Azure's end that prevents this from working.
-It is unknown what the cause is.
+NOTE: There is currently a massive blocker of some kind on Google's end that prevents this from working.
+This is currently being fixed.

-I might take this opportunity to rearchitect this a bit.

 https://github.com/nelsonjchen/gargantuan-takeout-rocket/issues/5